cogwheel/cogp437/README.md

 ## Video-friendly

 By sheer coincidence, the 16x18 size I chose at the time is perfect for 16:9 video.
-The
+Just set your window size to a 2:1 ratio (80x40, 140x70, etc.) and it will fit.

 ## Variants